victorassisalves/flutter-quotation/README.md

 # Onsurance quotation

-A new fluuter projetc.
+A new flutter projetc.
 This app get the quotation for onsurance products.

 ## Getting Started